palkan/gem-check/src/pages/en.md

 ## Codebase

-> Code is written once but read many times
+> Code is written once but read many times.

-- [ ] Write code with style
+- [ ] Write code in style

 Your code should have _consistent_ style (i.e. naming, formatting, etc.).
 And it would be great to respect [the community's style](https://github.com/bbatsov/ruby-style-guide).